Volunteer Spotlight: Breanne Lesnar

 What has been your favorite memory from your trip so far?

 It seems nearly impossible to choose just one favorite memory from my experience, but if I absolutely must, I would say that my most memorable experience was seeing my first live birth, here in the Casa Materna in Calhuitz.
 I had never before seen a birth, but the entire process was miraculous.
-It was also incredible how seamlessly the Casa Materna staff worked in a team to deliver the baby girl, and I was very grateful for the opportunity to witness this first-hand.
+It was also incredible how seamlessly the Casa Materna staff worked in a team to deliver the baby girl.
+I was very grateful for the opportunity to witness this first-hand.

 What will you be doing when you return from your trip to Guatemala?